San Miguel-April 27, 2013

 San Miguel is a long ride away from Ventura, about 58 miles which equates to a 6 hour or so ride and a long day out and is well worth it.
 I know people who made it to San Miguel their 1st time, others that tried at least 6 times and myself who made it there on my 5th trip.
 When its good its good and when its bad its bad had there is a number of days in between.

-The trip on April 27, 2013 was what I would call a typical day (an in between day) with wind, a slightly rough sea, some sun and with some good diving.
+This trip is what I would call a typical day (an in between day) with wind, a slightly rough sea, some sun and with some good diving.
 So why bother if it is such a long ride out with not the best conditions?
 Good question and the answer is because it gets much less diver pressure then most any other island and the marine life is incredible!

 A few divers had some last minute gear problems and with those fixed everyone was on their way.
 Once at the bottom the vis improved to 15′-20′ and with lots of rock structure and cool things to see you didn’t have to go far.
 The only thing that limited most everyone’s diving all day was the cold 50° water.
 Afterwards the Peace pulled anchor and moved to Rain Barrel for the 2nd dive which I sat out due to some computer problems which required me to get out some dive tables and do some figuring for the next 2 dives.
 I heard the dive was nice and there was a wolf eel sighting, how cool!